lightbend/kalix-value-entity.g8/src/main/g8/README.md

 ```

 Refer to [Configuring registries](https://developer.lightbend.com/docs/akka-serverless/projects/container-registries.html)
-for more information on how to make your docker image available to Akka Serverless.
+for more information on how to make your Docker image available to Akka Serverless.

 Finally you can or use the [Akka Serverless Console](https://console.akkaserverless.com)
 to create a project and then deploy your service into the project
-through the `akkasls` CLI or via the web interface.
+through the `akkasls` CLI.